Trips With Tykes

 Last but certainly not least, make sure to plan plenty of down time on your Maui vacation at the beach and at the pool.
 With younger kids like mine, it’s the best – and cheapest – thing to do on a Hawaii trip.

-For that reason, it’s important to do your research to choose a Hawaiian resort with the right pools and on the right beaches as you plan your vacation.
-On my Maui vacation, I was able to visit a number of the 12 hotels and resorts on Ka’anapali Beach and spend several nights in two of them: the Hyatt Residence Club Ka’anapali Beach Maui and the Ka’anapali Ali’i.
+Speaking of hotels, I was able to see a LOT of Maui resorts on my last trip and have a lot of thoughts and recommendations for families.
+I toured 12 hotels and resorts on Ka'anapali Beach and spent several nights in two of them: the Hyatt Residence Club Ka'anapali Beach Maui and the Ka'anapali Ali'i.
 The stretch of beach they are on is beautiful, separated by Black Rock at the dividing line between north and south.

-Families with younger kids wanting more solitude would appreciate the Ka’anapali Ali’i’s lower key scene.
+Families with younger kids wanting more solitude would appreciate the Ka'anapali Ali'i's lower key scene.
 With a shallow zero entry walk down ideal for younger kids and a few choicely-placed pool waterfalls, it offers more serenity.
+The condo style accommodations work well for families, but there isn't as much to do on site as some of the big brand resorts may offer.

 Disclosure: The Ka’anapali Beach Resort Association and several of its member hotels, restaurants, and activity providers hosted me on my most recent trip to Maui.
 As always, all opinions are my own.